 Customers may submit feedback concerning a Service Provider the Customer has engaged via email at advertising@customerservice.nsw.gov.au.

 The information will be reviewed and monitored by DCS and raised with the Service Provider as appropriate for their response and action.
-The feedback form covers the Service Provider’s understanding and response to requirements, costs, availability and response of nominated personnel and account issues.
+The feedback should cover the Service Provider’s understanding and response to requirements, costs, availability and response of nominated personnel and account issues.

-If the Service Provider disagrees with the content of a feedback form, the Customer and the Service Provider must attempt to resolve the disagreement in the first instance.
-Following an unsuccessful attempt to resolve a disagreement, the Service Provider may refer the feedback form, with written reasons for the disagreement, to the Senior Advisor, Communications Contracts, Communications & Engagement, NSW Department of Premier & Cabinet.
+If the Service Provider disagrees with the content of the feedback, the Customer and the Service Provider must attempt to resolve the disagreement in the first instance.
+Following an unsuccessful attempt to resolve a disagreement, the Service Provider may refer the feedback, with written reasons for the disagreement, to the Senior Campaign Performance Advisor, NSW Department of Customer Service.

 In the event of an unsuccessful attempt to resolve a disagreement between the Customer and the Service Provider, the Department of Customer Service may then:

-arrange a meeting between Service Provider and the Customer to discuss and consider the feedback form and reasons.
-These meetings must be minuted; decide on the disagreement and notify the parties of the decision; and if necessary, amend the feedback form.
+arrange a meeting between Service Provider and the Customer to discuss and consider the feedback and reasons.
+These meetings must be minuted; decide on the disagreement and notify the parties of the decision; and if necessary, amend the feedback.

-Information contained in the feedback forms must be treated in accordance with applicable NSW Government policies, guidelines, and Standards.
+Information contained in the feedback must be treated in accordance with applicable NSW Government policies, guidelines, and standards.

 Request for Review by DCS

-Where a Service Provider considers that there are substantive grounds for the Director – Brand and Campaigns, Brand, Digital and Communications, NSW Department of Customer Service to reconsider its decisions under Clause 21.6, the Service Provider may request a review of the decision by writing, providing full details of the reasons for the request for review to advertising@customerservice.nsw.gov.au
+Where a Service Provider considers that there are substantive grounds for the Director – Brand and Campaigns, NSW Department of Customer Service to reconsider its decisions under clause 20.5, the Service Provider may request a review of the decision by writing, providing full details of the reasons for the request for review to advertising@customerservice.nsw.gov.au

-The Director – Brand and Campaigns will review, decide and inform the Service Provider of the outcome of the review in writing
+The Director – Brand and Campaigns will review, decide and inform the Service Provider of the outcome of the review in writing.

 Review Meetings